‘Fascist’ Anti-Vax Riot Sparks COVID Outbreak in Australia—With Rupert Murdoch’s Help

 Two days ago, so-called “freedom” marchers in New York ended their demonstration outside the Australian consulate in Midtown where they announced they were going to “hold the line for Australia” and “save” the country.

-The first round of protests in Melbourne, attended by a person who was already infectious with the deadly Delta variant of the pathogen, contained a contingent of aggrieved construction workers and union members but was largely infiltrated by conspiracy theorists, rightwing agitators and fringe, anti-vaxxer elements of the wellness industry.
+The first round of protests in Melbourne, attended by a person infected with the deadly Delta variant of the pathogen, contained a contingent of aggrieved construction workers and union members but was largely infiltrated by conspiracy theorists, right-wing agitators, and fringe, anti-vaccine elements of the wellness industry.

 Construction boss Setka told the Australian Broadcasting Corporation the massive spike in Victorian case numbers to 1,763 in a single day on Tuesday—almost 2.5 times the peak of the worst wave in the state last year—could “definitely” be linked to the marchers.
 “And it’s just so irresponsible,” he said.
 “This could lead to people dying.”